Trump ramps up voter fraud claim, digs in against women accusers

 | WASHINGTON

 WASHINGTON Republican candidate Donald Trump said on Monday he expected widespread voter fraud in the Nov.
-8 U.S. presidential election, ramping up his warning of a rigged election despite considerable evidence that shows the electoral system is sound.
+8 U.S. presidential election, ramping up his warning of a rigged election without providing any evidence and despite numerous studies that show the electoral system is sound.

 Trump has tried to whip up fears of a flawed election as he has fallen back in opinion polls against Democrat Hillary Clinton.
 He is also strongly denying allegations from multiple women that he has sexually assaulted or otherwise behaved inappropriately with them.